Chad Gable: American Alpha (2015–2017)

 Starting in May 2015, NXT newcomer Chad Gable began a storyline with Jason Jordan, in which he tried to convince Jordan to form a new partnership, following the dissolution of Jordan's team with Tye Dillinger.
 After nearly two months of coaxing, Jordan finally agreed to a tag team match with Gable as his teammate.
 On the July 15 episode of NXT, Jordan and Gable were successful in their official debut together against the team of Elias Samson and Steve Cutler.
 On September 2, Jordan and Gable competed in the first round of the Dusty Rhodes Tag Team Classic tournament, beating the team of Neville and Solomon Crowe.
-After defeating the Hype Bros, they would get eliminated from the tournament by the team of Baron Corbin and Rhyno.
+After defeating the Hype Bros, they were eliminated from the tournament by the team of Baron Corbin and Rhyno.
 Originally villains, the duo turned into fan favorites even in defeat, when they showed fighting spirit and resiliency throughout the match.
 At NXT TakeOver: London, Gable and Jordan were successful in a fatal four-way tag team match, which was taped for the December 23 episode of NXT.
 During the January 8 tapings of NXT, the team of Jordan and Gable began using the name American Alpha.